Blog

 • Time-consuming onboarding, as exploring the wealth of resources to gain competence takes effort

-• No native reseller portal, requiring a custom-built with API integrations
+• No native reseller portal, requiring a custom build with API integrations

 Zuora receives regular quarterly updates and enhancements, with detailed release notes and minimal service disruption, ensuring the platform stays aligned with evolving business needs.
 Many issues flagged in past reviews may already have been addressed as part of this continuous improvement cycle.
 Customer support is often praised for being responsive and helpful, though experiences can vary depending on the complexity of the issue.
 Prospective customers are encouraged to engage with Zuora’s support team early to clarify needs and ensure a smooth onboarding.